effiong-okon/soc-home-lab/README.md

 | sort -_time
 ```

-What I found: A single EventCode 4720 event confirming account creation — but what matters is context.
+What I found: A single EventCode 4720 event confirming account creation, but what matters is context.
 An account appearing at this time with no corresponding change request or authorisation is an immediate red flag.

 ![Splunk Detecting Account Creation](screenshots/phase-6-attack-simulation/16%20Splunk%20detecting%20new%20local%20user%20account%20creation%20%E2%80%94%20EventCode%204720%20%E2%80%94%20MITRE%20T1136.001.jpg)

 ---

-#### Attack 3 — Encoded PowerShell Execution (MITRE T1059.001)
+#### Attack 3: Encoded PowerShell Execution (MITRE T1059.001)

-I executed a Base64-encoded PowerShell command — the same technique attackers use to hide malicious scripts from basic detection tools.
-Before running the simulation I had to enable PowerShell Script Block Logging (disabled by default on Windows) and add the PowerShell Operational log channel to the Universal Forwarder configuration.
+I executed a Base64-encoded PowerShell command, the same technique attackers use to hide malicious scripts from basic detection tools.
+Before running the simulation, I had to enable PowerShell Script Block Logging (disabled by default on Windows) and add the PowerShell Operational log channel to the Universal Forwarder configuration.
 That troubleshooting step added real depth to the project.

 ![Encoded PowerShell Simulation](screenshots/phase-6-attack-simulation/17%20Simulating%20encoded%20PowerShell%20command%20execution%20on%20Windows%20VM%20%E2%80%94%20MITRE%20T1059.001.jpg)